-- (4) On April 15, 2013, Dominion filed its 2012 AEPS report, pursuant to R.C.
-4928.64 and Ohio Adm.Code 4901:1-40-05(A), with a motion for protective order.
-With respect to its motion for protective order, Dominion seeks to prevent disclosure of Exhibit A of its report that lists detailed supporting documentation showing the facility names, certificate serial numbers, and Ohio certificate numbers for the RECs and SRECs obtained.
-Dominion asserts that this data, if made public, could harm its ability to compete in Ohio's retail electric generation marketplace.
-The Company states that it has taken measures to maintain the confidentiality of this data, and requests that the redacted information be treated as confidential. - (5) R.C.
-4905.07 provides that all facts and information in the possession of the Commission shall be public, except as provided in R.C.
+(4) On April 15, 2013, DPLER filed its 2012 AEPS report with a motion for protective order seeking to prevent disclosure of detailed supporting documentation showing the facility names, certificate serial numbers, and Ohio certificate numbers for the RECs and SRECs obtained.
+DPLER asserts that this data, if made public, could harm its ability to compete in Ohio's retail electric generation marketplace.
+The Company states that it has taken measures to maintain the confidentiality of this data, and requests that the redacted information be treated as confidential.

+R.C.
+4905.07 provides that all facts and information in the (5) possession of the Commission shall be public, except as provided in R.C.
 149.43, and as consistent with the purposes of R.C.
 Title 49.
 R.C.
 149.43 specifies that the term "public records" excludes information that, under state or federal law, may not be released.
 The Ohio Supreme Court has clarified that the "state or federal law" exemption is intended to cover trade secrets.
 State ex rel.
 Besser v.
 Ohio State, 89 Ohio St. 3d 396, 399, 732 N.E.2d 373 (2000).
 Ohio Adm.Code 4901-1-24 allows the Commission to issue an order to protect the confidentiality of information to the extent that state or federal law prohibits release of the information, including where the information is deemed \ \ \ to constitute a trade secret under Ohio law.
 R.C.
-1333.61(D) defines a trade secret as information, including the whole or any portion or phase of any scientific or technical information, design, process, procedure, formula, pattern, compilation, program, device, method, technique, or improvement, or any business information or plans, financial information, or listing of names, addresses, or telephone numbers, that: (1) derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and (2) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
+1333.61(D) defines a trade secret as information, including the whole or any portion or phase of any scientific or technical information, design, process, procedure, formula, pattern, program, device, method, compilation, technique, improvement, or any business information or plans, financial information, or listing of names, addresses, or telephone numbers, that: (1) derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and (2) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
 State ex rel. the Plain Dealer v.
 Ohio Dept. of Ins., 80 Ohio St.3d 513, 524-525, 687 N.E.2d 661 (1997).
 In that case, the Court also listed six factors for analyzing a trade secret claim: (1) the extent to which the information is known outside the business; (2) the extent to which it is known to those inside the business, i.e., by the employees; (3) the precautions taken by the holder of the trade secret to guard the secrecy of the information; (4) the savings effected and the value to the holder in having the information as against competitors; (5) the amount of effort or money expended in obtaining and developing the information; and (6) the amount of time and expense it would take for others to acquire and duplicate the information.
 Plain Dealer, 524-525, 687 N.E.2d 672, citing Pyromatics, Inc. v.
 Petruziello (1983), 7 Ohio App.3d 131, 134-135, 7 OBR 165, 169, 454 N.E.2d 588, 592.
 Further, an entity claiming trade secret status bears the burden to identify and demonstrate that the material is included in categories of protected information under the statute and additionally must take some active steps to maintain its secrecy See, Fred Siegel Co., L.P.A. v.
 Arter & Hadden (1999), 85 Ohio St.3d 171, 181, 707 N.E.2d 853, 862.